Frequency Response Module

 You can use the Loop Shaping toolbar at the bottom of the module to adjust gains and filters when working with a collected response or opened frequency response plot file.
 When you make adjustments with the Loop Shaping toolbar, you can see the results immediately on a shaped version of the affected response.
 This lets you see minor changes to a select set of the most relevant parameters without having to apply the changes to the controller or collect more responses.

-You can show and adjust servo loop and feedforward parameter values in this tab of the toolbar by enabling the Show All Servo Gains in Loop Shaping option in the Frequency Response module settings.
+You can show and adjust servo loop and feedforward parameter values in the first tab of the toolbar.
+To do this, click the Settings button on the top-right corner of the application.
+On the Settings menu, select Frequency Response.
+In the General section, enable the Show All Servo Gains in Loop Shaping setting.

 Editing Servo Loop Gains